HarryJain/CPSC-334/Module2/Task2/README.md

 - Separate the parts into several small modules in case the Pi was not desired, which could further the "centipede" appearance.

 In terms of the code, I would probably turn to the unrealized ideas above, which shouldn't take too long, as well as refining player and centipede movement (mostly by refactoring the Centipede and Segment classes so that the centipede splits more properly).
 With the side effect of transforming the project, it could also be modified to play different games.
 I could maybe even link multiple enclosures together via wires or bluetooth to play games with multiple players (competitive Centipede here we come)!

+## References
+As this was my first time using pygame, I turned to some YouTube tutorials, namely this implementation of ["space invaders"](https://youtu.be/Q-__8Xw9KTM) and a [two-player space battle game](https://youtu.be/jO6qQDNa2UY) from [Tech With Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg), which I used for the basic structure of my program.
+Additionally, I used the [official pygame documentation](https://www.pygame.org/docs/) and the following sites:
+- [This stack overflow](https://stackoverflow.com/questions/7168508/background-function-in-python) for learning about multithreading.
+- [This stack overflow](https://stackoverflow.com/questions/17267395/how-to-take-screenshot-of-certain-part-of-screen-in-pygame) for how to take screenshots of your pygame program.

+In terms of the circuitry and electronics code, I referenced the following pages, as well as the official class documents:
+- [This tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) for working with the ESP32 in Arduino IDE.
+- [This documentation](https://microcontrollerslab.com/esp32-pinout-use-gpio-pins/) for the ESP32 GPIO ports.
+- [This article](https://www.elithecomputerguy.com/2020/12/arduino-read-serial-communication-with-raspberry-pi/) on reading serial communication on Raspberry Pi (and Python in general).

+Finally, as mentioned before, I took inspiration from:
+- The [Wikipedia page](https://en.wikipedia.org/wiki/Centipede_(video_game)) for Centipede to learn about specific game properties.
+- [This implementation](https://games.aarp.org/games/atari-centipede) of the game for at-home gameplay comparisons.
+- [This game recording](https://youtu.be/V7XEmf02zEM) for quick visual comparisons.
+- [This listing](https://www.walmart.com/ip/Centipede-Arcade-Machine-Arcade1UP-4ft/617089098) for the original cabinet design (also included in the blogpost).
+- Ellsworth Kelly's [Colors for a Large Wall (1951)](https://www.anothermag.com/art-photography/10975/five-things-you-might-not-know-about-ellsworth-kelly) for colors and design (and the image above).
+- The centipede on [shutterstock](https://www.shutterstock.com/search/centipede+cartoon) for my enclosure design.